How to Manage Your Organisation ID

 - OIDs are generated centrally by the European Commission, not by Léargas.
 The process has two stages, self-registration and submission of supporting documents.
 Both stages must be completed before the application deadline.

-- Registration requirements vary depending on your organisation type, so please read this guide carefully!
+Registration requirements vary depending on your organisation type, so please read this guide carefully!
+For full details on the Organisation ID (OID) - you can read the EU Commission Guide.

 Step 1: Start at the Registration page of the European Commission